8 species in 1 genus

 Blackburn, D. C., and D. B. Wake.
 2011.
 Class Amphibia Gray, 1825.
 Zhang, Z.-q. ed., Animal biodiversity: An outline of higher-level classification and survey of taxonomic richness.
 Zootaxa 3148: 39–55.

-Conraua alleni no account no photos no sound/video Conraua beccarii no account no photos no sound/video Conraua crassipes no account photos no sound/video Conraua derooi no account photos no sound/video Conraua goliath account photos no sound/video Conraua robusta no account photos no sound/video Conraua sagyimase no account no photos no sound/video
+Conraua alleni no account no photos no sound/video Conraua beccarii no account photos no sound/video Conraua crassipes no account photos no sound/video Conraua derooi no account photos no sound/video Conraua goliath account photos no sound/video Conraua kamancamarai no account no photos no sound/video Conraua robusta no account photos no sound/video Conraua sagyimase no account no photos no sound/video

 Citation: AmphibiaWeb: Information on amphibian biology and conservation. [web application].
 Berkeley, California: AmphibiaWeb.
 Available: https://amphibiaweb.org/.
 (Accessed: